- Using Article Databases

 Go to the search.
 Try it.
 View the above example and limit the results to 2005-present.
 How many results?

-Use the ORU library catalog to find books in the library.
-The library catalog includes ebook records with links to the full text ebook.
-Librarians and reference student workers are available at the reference desk if you have questions or need assistance.
+The library catalog includes book and ebook records with links to the full text ebook.
+Librarians and reference student workers are available at the reference desk if you need assistance.

 Try a subject